deozza/PhilarmonyCore/README.md

 ## Tests

 A demo app has been developped and is visible [here](https://github.com/deozza/atypikhouse).
-Through the tests of this app, we ensure that every feature of Philarmony is tested and we garanty the stability of the bundle.T
+Through the tests of this app, we ensure that every feature of Philarmony is tested and we garanty the stability of the bundle.

 ## Road map